ICharmU/power_outage_analysis/README.md

 There were two observations, one from 2002 and the other from 2006, that were missing electricity prices.
 Since these seemed anomalous as all other columns had associated prices I removed them (assuming MCAR).

+## Assessment of Missingness

+### NMAR Analysis
+As mentioned previously, demand loss and customers were removed.
+Meeting at least one of these was a criterion for being included in the dataset.
+If both criterions were NA then interpolating one or both values could lead to incorrect expectations for a specific occurrence (i.e. you can't know which criteria caused the outage to be reported).
+If one criterion is missing, there is no way to distinguish whether this missing value didn't meet the criterion threshold or if the value is missing due to chance.
+If neither criterion is missing, then nothing needs to be done.
+However, a majority of points do not include both criterion as only 1 criterion is required to be reported.
+By this logic the missing values must be NMAR as you can't know their values with any other information available, except their actual values.

+In order to make these columns MAR I would need to know the number of criteria met when the observation was reported.
+Right now I know at least one criterion was met, but without know the exact number there is still ambiguity whether one or both were met.

+### Missingness Dependency

+Since there weren't many missing values in some cases, I wanted to infer whether or not missingness depended on certain features.

+I first compared the missingness by year to infer whether the distribution appeared different by chance or if there was actually a difference between the missing and non-missing distributions for each year.

+<iframe
+  src="assets/non_missing_outages_over_time.html"
+  width="600"
+  height="400"
+  frameborder="0"
+>Missing outages over time</iframe>

+<iframe
+  src="assets/missing_outages_over_time.html"
+  width="600"
+  height="400"
+  frameborder="0"
+>Non-missing outages over time</iframe>

+I performed a hypothesis test under the assumptions:
+$H_0$: Missing and non-missing outage duration observations follow the same year distribution.
+$H_1$: Missing and non-missing outage duration observations follow the same year distribution.

+Using the Kolmogorov Smirnov (KS) test for each permutation I found a distribution of p-values:
+<iframe
+  src="assets/ks_test_year_p_values.html"
+  width="600"
+  height="400"
+  frameborder="0"
+>Non-missing outages over time</iframe>

+In ~99.998% of these trials (10,000 total), we would find the missing and non-missing outage durations to follow a different distributions of outages per year.